jinglin-l/cute-questions/README.md

 ## Cute Questions

 Cute Questions is a questions game inspired by the NYT's 36 Questions to Fall in Love but I found offers a less-cringe experience.
-I could not hunt down who authored the lovely questions, but they are taken from [here](https://docs.google.com/document/u/1/d/1K_iFxFt9lh1i0mxKRIhOSd2e8X1LNvxnihbChKXhyOc/edit?usp=drivesdk).
+I could not hunt down who authored the lovely questions for a proper attribution, but they are taken from [here](https://docs.google.com/document/u/1/d/1K_iFxFt9lh1i0mxKRIhOSd2e8X1LNvxnihbChKXhyOc/edit?usp=drivesdk).

  Check it out here 👉🎉 [Cute Questions](https://cute-questions-cbix.vercel.app/) 🎈✨.